Research Ramp-Up Frequently Asked Questions – Updated December 9, 2020

 Tech Moving Forward, Our Road to Recovery (Georgia Tech's plan for returning to in-person teaching, learning and working)

-Below are frequently-asked questions about the research ramp-up:
+Below are frequently-asked questions about research operations:

 What should be done if a laboratory research worker tests positive for Covid-19